Mormons for ERA

-Mormons for ERA was a feminist organization that lobbied on behalf of the Equal Rights Amendment (ERA) in the 1970s and 1980s.
+Mormons for ERA is a feminist organization that lobbies on behalf of the Equal Rights Amendment (ERA), especially in the 1970s and 1980s.
 The group was led by Sonia Johnson.
+It was founded in the late 1970s and continues to the present day as of 2019.

 History of the organization

 The Church of Jesus Christ of Latter-day Saints (LDS Church) opposed the proposed ERA by 1976.
 After the church came out in opposition of the wording of the amendment, a group of female members of the LDS Church founded Mormons for ERA in the late 1970s.
 Marilyn Warenski's book Patriarchs and Politics has been credited with building enthusiasm for this feminist group.

 Mormons for ERA was based in Sterling, Virginia under the leadership of Sonia Johnson.
 Johnson was excommunicated from the LDS Church in 1979 by her bishop, Jeffrey Willis, for her support for the ERA.
 She served as the first president of this organization when she was elected in 1980.
 Three other women co-founded the group, including Teddie Wood, a fifth generation church member.
 Other leaders of the organization included Hazel Davis Rigby and Maida Withers.

 According to Johnson, by 1979 Mormons for ERA had over 500 members.
 The group was especially active between 1977 and 1983.
 By 1983, it was estimated there were 1,200 members in the organization.